-I have been selected for the ice-breaking opportunity to travel to Antarctica with distinguished fellow femmes in STEMM* leadership, and I need a large sum to voyage.
-But this mission is greater than one individual — as an early-career plant ecologist, I cannot simply reach into my deep coffers or a wealthy inner network.
+I have been selected for the ice-breaking opportunity to voyage on an Antarctic expedition with high-ranking women in STEMM* leadership.
+This mission is greater than myself.
+As an early-career botanist, I cannot simply reach into investments, large savings, or wealthy inner network to afford the financial cost.
 Therefore, I am seeking 100 people to invest $200 each in this life-changing project.

-*STEMM is the acronym for the fields: Science, Technology, Engineering, Maths, and Medicine.
+*STEMM is the acronym for the fields: Science, Technology, Engineering, Mathematics, and Medicine.

-Great change, takes excellent initiative, and tremendous support.
+Great change takes excellent initiative and tremendous support.
 I believe that plants can change the world.
+While in Antarctica I will study two native vascular plant species in addition to hundreds of mosses and lichen.
 To harness their power for global betterment, I have embarked on continuous efforts to progress research, my education, and work toward gender equity in science and leadership.
 Research shows this helps us all — plants included.

 I need 100 people to invest $200 each in this project to set sail.